Nearly everyone recognizes the inner critic, that judgmental voice inside us that heckles and cuts us down. Whatever we do isn’t enough.

-- For many of us this is already enough to bring self judgement to mind.
+- For many of us this is already enough to bring self-judgment to mind.
 You may immediately start thinking “I’m not very good at this” or “I should do this more often.”
 But for this brief practice today, reflect on somewhere in life you do feel judged.
 At school, at work, as a parent or as a child.

 - Then, notice where your thoughts go when experiencing this kind of self criticism, and the patterns you fall into under this kind of stress.

-- Now for the next few minutes, practice leaving that voice of judgement, that inner critic alone.
-Stop wrestling with is or appeasing it, or pushing it away.
+- Now for the next few minutes, practice leaving that voice of judgment, that inner critic alone.
+Stop wrestling with or appeasing it, or pushing it away.
 Label it if you want, or even give it a specific name if you prefer.
 Recognize what it feels like to you, and then let it be.

-- On each in breath, acknowledge whatever you’re experiencing right now in your body, your emotions, your thoughts, nothing to fix or change, this is what’s going on right now.
-And on each out breath, offer yourself relief.
+- On each in-breath, acknowledge whatever you’re experiencing right now in your body, your emotions, your thoughts, nothing to fix or change, this is what’s going on right now.
+And on each out-breath, offer yourself relief.
 Wish yourself what you would a close friend with the same doubts.

-- Breathing out, wishing yourself relief or strength or humour or joy or anything else that feels appropriate.
+- Breathing out, wishing yourself relief or strength or humor or joy or anything else that feels appropriate.
 Breathing in, this is how things are, breathing out focusing on ease or whatever else comes to mind.

 - Wish yourself well, not because you deserve it more than anyone else, but because you deserve it as much as anyone else.